 China–U.S. trade will remain complex but relatively stable.
 U.S. relationships with India and other regions, like Southeast Asia, could meaningfully influence sourcing decisions.

-Watch for narrow tariff adjustments in specific product categories, and see how quickly brands adjust strategy rather than react.
+Watch for narrow tariff adjustments in specific product categories, and see how quickly brands adapt their strategies rather than react.

 2. Supply chain diversification will continue, but progress will be uneven